NVIDIA/TensorRT-LLM/examples/high-level-api/README.md

 ```

 ## Model preparation
+The high-level API supports three kinds of model formats:

+1. HuggingFace models
+2. TensorRT-LLM engine built by trtllm-build tool or saved by the high-level API
+3. TensorRT-LLM checkpoints, converted by `convert_checkpoint.py` in examples

+All kinds of models could be used directly by the high-level API, and the `ModelConfig(<any-model-path>)` could accept any kind of them.

+Let's elaborate on the preparation of the three kinds of model formats.

+### Option 1: From HuggingFace models

-Given its popularity, the TRT-LLM high-level API chooses to support HuggingFace format as start point, to use the high-level API on LLaMA models, you need to run the following conversion script provided in [transformers/llama](https://huggingface.co/docs/transformers/main/model_doc/llama) or [transformers/llama2](https://huggingface.co/docs/transformers/main/model_doc/llama2) to convert the Meta checkpoint to HuggingFace format.
+Given its popularity, the TRT-LLM high-level API chooses to support HuggingFace format as one of the start points, to use the high-level API on LLaMA models, you need to run the following conversion script provided in [transformers/llama](https://huggingface.co/docs/transformers/main/model_doc/llama) or [transformers/llama2](https://huggingface.co/docs/transformers/main/model_doc/llama2) to convert the Meta checkpoint to HuggingFace format.

-For instance, specially for a LLaMA2 7B model, the official way to retrieve the model is to visit the [LLaMA2 7B model page](https://huggingface.co/transformers/llama2-7B), normally you need to submit a request for the the model file.
+For instance, when targeting the LLaMA2 7B model, the official way to retrieve the model is to visit the [LLaMA2 7B model page](https://huggingface.co/transformers/llama2-7B), normally you need to submit a request for the model file.
 For a quick start, you can also download the model checkpoint files directly from [modelscope.cn](https://www.modelscope.cn/models/shakechen/Llama-2-7b/files), the command is as follows:

 ``` sh
 git clone https://www.modelscope.cn/shakechen/Llama-2-7b.git
 ```

-And to convert the checkpoint files, a script from transformers is required, thus please also clone the transformers repo with the following code:
+To convert the checkpoint files, a script from transformers is required, thus please also clone the transformers repo with the following code:

 ```sh
 git clone https://github.com/huggingface/transformers.git